dopomoc/ICCV_2011_4D_Face_Tracking/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % ICCV 2011 Paper Demo.
 Darren Cosker, University of Bath.
-% This demo Packaged together in 2012.
+% This demo (was originally) packaged together in 2012 (though not widely distributed).
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 This demo goes from raw unaligned OBJ and RGB image files to OBJ files with a regular mesh